Constantinos Charalambidis

 Constantinos Charalambidis (also spelled Konstantinos Charalampidis; Κωνσταντίνος Χαραλαμπίδης; born 25 July 1981) is a Cypriot former professional footballer.

 During his career, Charalambidis became captain of Apoel Nicosia and the Cyprus National Team.

-Charalambidis began his career at APOEL, where he remained from 1997-2004, before moving to Greece to play for Panathinaikos from 2004-2007.
+Charalambidis began his career at APOEL, where he remained from 1997 to 2004, before moving to Greece to play for Panathinaikos from 2004 to 2007.
 During that time, he was loaned to PAOK for one year in 2006.
 He also played for Carl Zeiss Jena in Germany before returning home to APOEL in 2008.

 During his second spell with APOEL, he earned a total of 18 titles, 6 appearances in European competition group stages, and played in APOEL's run to the quarter-finals of the 2012 UEFA Champions League.
 APOEL did not renew his contract at the end of the 2016 season, and Charalambidis stayed in Cyprus for AEK Larnaka.

 At the beginning of his first season with the club, he was considered a reserve at AEK Larnaka and later AEK Larnaka terminated his contract.

 Charalambidis made 93 appearances with the Cypriot national team, scoring 12 goals in total.